dsimon-dev/tugraz-news/README.md

 ## How to install

+Either download an apk from the [releases](https://github.com/gerenook/tugraz-news/releases) section, or build it yourself:

 1. Download and install [Flutter](https://flutter.dev/)
 2. Connect your device and enable USB debugging
 3. Run `flutter build apk`